 This approach has the same problems exposed by the

 Setter Injection approach and additionally adds complexity due to the mutation/reflection required.
-Unfortunately, this is a pretty common pattern when a
+Unfortunately, this is a pretty common pattern when people use a

 When a class